Geo-Web-Project/garden/content/notes/Fair Launch Auction Requirements.md

 ## Technical Spec
-[[Draft Proposal - AuctionETHClaimer]] includes the permissions mapping and interactions with the other supporting core contracts.
+[[Draft Proposal - FairLaunchClaimer]] includes the permissions mapping and interactions with the other supporting core contracts.

 ### For Further Consideration
 - We need to consider MEV and front-running scenarios where legitimate bids revealed create opportunities for bots/advanced participants